nate-thegrate/vegan-chef/README.md

 If you want a healthy way to get calories by eating carbs, starch is the way to go.

 #### Maltodextrin
 Maltodextrin is usually made by processing starch from wheat or corn using enzymes or other chemicals.
 You get maltodextrin if you have somewhere between 2 and 10 sugar molecules bonded together.
 It dissolves in water almost as well as sugar does, so it’s often used for thickening & emulsifying; it also can be mixed with oil to convert it into a powder form.
-Maltodextrin is found in Cheetos, Doritos, salt & vinegar chips, and Quaker oatmeal squares.
+Maltodextrin is found in many processed foods, e.g. Cheetos, Doritos, salt & vinegar chips, and Quaker oatmeal squares.

 As far as the work your body does to digest maltodextrin, it’s more work than sugar but less work than starch.